vinayygoudd/trader-behavior-market-sentiment-analysis/README.md

-# Trader Behavior & Risk Analysis by Market Sentiment (Bitcoin)
+# Trader Behavior & Risk Analysis by Market Sentiment

 ##  Overview
-This project analyzes how **Bitcoin market sentiment (Fear vs Greed)** influences **trader behavior, risk-taking, and performance** using historical execution-level trading data combined with the Fear & Greed Index.
+This project analyzes how *market sentiment (Fear vs Greed)** influences **trader behavior, risk-taking, and performance** using historical execution-level trading data combined with the Fear & Greed Index.

 The objective is not to predict price direction, but to understand **how sentiment affects trader risk behavior**, position sizing, and downside exposure—insights that are directly applicable to trading risk management and trader evaluation.